rstrahan/aws-autoscaling-vertica/README.md

 However, using a placement group does increase the chances that an attempt to launch new instances may fail due to insufficient capacity.
 If that happens, the Auto Scaling service will notify you (via SNS) of a failed launch, and it will retry a little later.

-## Subscribing for email notifications
+## Subscribing for SNS email notifications

 After setting up the auto scaling group, go to the [AWS SNS console](https://console.aws.amazon.com/sns/v2/home), and select the topic that was created for your group (<GroupName>_Scale_Event).
 Use the Action menu to subscribe.